J. Edward Guinan: Zacchaeus Community Kitchen

-At 905 New York Avenue NW, the group established Zacchaeus Community Kitchen in 1972.
-They placed it just six blocks from the White House to highlight the need.
+At 905 New York Avenue NW, the group established Zacchaeus Community Kitchen on October 16, 1972.
+They placed it in a converted barbershop just six blocks from the White House to highlight the need.
 Over 500 people a day came from the beginning.
-Mother Teresa, whom they barely knew because this was seven years before the Nobel Prize, came with her friend Eileen Egan, the latter of whom was also friendly with Fr.
+Mother Teresa, who was still unknown either to the Guinnas or to the US in general because this was seven years before she won the Nobel Peace Prize, came with her friend Eileen Egan, the latter of whom was already friendly with Fr.
 Guinan.
-They served the first bowls of soup, eating with the first guests.
+Mother Teresa and Egan served the first bowls of soup, eating with the first guests.
 Dorothy Day also visited from time to time, and was closely involved with the growth of the communities.
 Hélder Câmara the self-identified socialist Bishop and advocate of Liberation Theology visited as well.
+The venue was busy and popular, but they were also threatened with eviction in 1973 for attracting the wrong element to the building, making headlines: "We have come to feed the hungry, and we intend to insist on that right.
+The more fortunate will have to adjust."
 The Guinans also founded the Zacchaeus Free Clinic and recruited Jack Bresette, MD.
 The Zacchaeus organizations later merged to become Bread for the City.